Yes or Yes (song): Commercial performance

-"Yes or Yes" debuted on top of the Gaon Digital Chart, making the song Twice's ninth consecutive number-one single.
+"Yes or Yes" debuted on top of the Gaon Digital Chart, becoming Twice's ninth consecutive number-one single.
 It also peaked at number 2 on the Billboard K-pop Hot 100, number 5 both on Billboard's World Digital Song Sales and Japan Hot 100 charts, and at number 14 on the Oricon Digital Singles chart.

 The song surpassed 100 million streams in August 2019, becoming Twice's second single to be certified Platinum for streaming by the Korea Music Content Association (KMCA) since certifications were introduced in April 2018.
 "Yes or Yes" was certified Silver for streaming by the Recording Industry Association of Japan (RIAJ) after they introduced streaming certifications in April 2020.
 The song was subsequently certified Gold in November 2020 and Platinum in July 2022.
+In February 2026, it surpassed 200 million streams in Japan.